Partitioning, duality, and linkage disequilibria in the Moran model with recombination: The partitioning process

 \end{definition}

-\begin{proposition}[Diffusion limit of the partitioning process] In the diffusion limit, the sequence of partitioning processes $\{\varSigma^{(N)}_{Nt}\}_{t\geqslant 0}$ with initial states $\varSigma^{(N)}_0 \equiv \sigma$ converges in distribution to the process $\{\varSigma_t''\}_{t\geqslant 0}$ with initial state $\varSigma''_0 = \sigma$ and generator $\varThetpp{}$. \end{proposition}
+\begin{proposition}[Diffusion limit of the partitioning process] In the diffusion limit, the sequence of partitioning processes $\{\varSigma^{(N)}_{Nt}\}_{t\geqslant 0}^{}$ with initial states $\varSigma^{(N)}_0 \equiv \sigma$ converges in distribution to the process $\{\varSigma_t''\}_{t\geqslant 0}^{}$ with initial state $\varSigma''_0 = \sigma$ and generator $\varThetpp{}$. \end{proposition}

-\begin{proof} Due to the rescaling of time, the generator of $\{\varSigma^{(N)}_{Nt}\}_{t\geqslant 0}$ has nondiagonal elements $N \varThet{\A \B}{(N)}$.
+\begin{proof} Due to the rescaling of time, the generator of $\{\varSigma^{(N)}_{Nt}\}_{t\geqslant 0}^{}$ has nondiagonal elements $N \varThet{\A \B}{(N)}$.
 Referring back to~\eqref{Theta_ON}, they converge to $\lim_{N \to \infty} N \varThet{\A \B}{(N)} = \varThetpp{\A \B}$, since we have $\r{\,\1}{U} \to 1$ and $N \r{\J}{U} \to \o{\J}{U}$ for $\J \in \OP_2(U)$.
 With the same argument as in the proof of Proposition~\ref{detlimit}, one obtains convergence in distribution as claimed. \end{proof}

-As was to be expected, only pure splitting events and pure coalescence events survive in the diffusion limit.
+\begin{remark} As was to be expected, only pure splitting events and pure coalescence events survive in the diffusion limit.
 The `mixed transitions', which involve both splitting and coalescence (i.e.\ the dashed lines in Figure~\ref{fig:ARP}) vanish under the rescaling; see also \citet[Fig.~5.11]{HeinSchierupWiuf}.
+Let us note that several other variants of the recombination process lead to the same diffusion limit.
+For example, this is true of the simpler (but biologically less realistic) versions of the continous-time Moran model with recombination where recombination is a parallel process that happens independently of reproduction (rather than coupled to reproduction as assumed here), see \citet{BaakeHerms}.
+Even the discrete-time Wright-Fisher model with recombination lies in the domain of attraction of the diffusion limit. \end{remark}